-I've spent a lot of time and money on branding my company's name, and it bothers me that they stole it.
+I've spent a lot of time and money on branding my company's name, including brochures, T-shirts, and billboards on the highway.
+It bothers me that another company stole it.
 Is this trademark infringement?

 Companies' names are important.
 They serve as important marketing devices and statements of identity.
 Many companies, large and small, invest lots of time and money into marketing their names so that customers recognize and remember that name, even if the companies do not register their trademarks with the U.S. Patent and Trademark Office.
 The idea that another company is using "your" name can be deeply frustrating.